lsst-sqre/multi-repository-login/README.md

 # lsst-sqre/multi-repository-login

-A GitHub Actions action that uses standard SQuaRE secrets to log into one or more of Github Container Registry, Google Artifact Registry, and Docker Hub in order to push images.
+A GitHub Actions composite action that uses standard SQuaRE secrets to log into one or more of Github Container Registry, Google Artifact Registry, and Docker Hub in order to push images.

 The standard secrets are: